Nitralin

-Nitralin is a selective pre-emergent dinitroaniline herbicide that is closely related to trifluralin, and released two years later in 1966.
+Nitralin is a selective preëmergent dinitroaniline herbicide that is closely related to trifluralin, and released two years later in 1966.
 Today it is largely obsolete.
 It was used in the USA, France and Australia to control annual grasses and broad-leaved weeds, and was applied on vines, crops and turf.

 American farmers used 405,000 lbs in 1974, though trifluralin still overshadowed it, with 22,960,000 lbs.
 A 1992 report mentions extensive use on potatoes, though Shell's "Planavin" trademark expired in 1989.

 On ryegrass meristems, nitralin suppressed elongation and made the roots wider.
 After 1 hour, mitosis was reduced by 76%.
 Cell nuclei expanded, becoming polymorphic, and with increased ploidy levels.
 Other dinitroanilines have similar effects, except butralin.

 Nitralin is not associated with lung cancer.

 Planavin

 Planavin 75 was sold commercially as a wettable powder containing 75% nitralin, applied at around 2 pounds per acre (2.25 kg/Ha), equivalent to 1.5 lbs/acre of pure nitralin.
 Shell sold technical grade nitralin at 94% purity for manufacturing purposes.

+It is also reported that nitralin is applied at 0.5-0.75 kg/Ha on light soils, and 1-1.5 kg/Ha on heavier soils with over 5% organic mass, while not being used in highly organic or peat soils.